wustl-data/wustl-data.github.io/docs/project/assignment.md

 ## Project Goals

 The primary goal of this assignment is for your team to develop a data wrangling pipeline that addresses an interesting problem statement, including a curated data set.
-You will then use this data set and pipeline to demonstrate a preliminary analysis of your data to answer your problem statement.
-You should use your data pipeline to provide a "benchmark" analysis of your problem statement.
+You will then use this data set and pipeline to demonstrate a preliminary/"benchmark" analysis of your data to answer your problem statement.

 ## Scope of project